 Iconic Artwork: Tamara in a Green Bugatti by Tamara de Lempicka (1929)

 A precise definition of Surrealism can be difficult to grasp, but it's clear that this once avant-garde movement has staying power, remaining one of the most approachable art genres, even today.
 Imaginative imagery spurred by the subconscious is a hallmark of this type of art, which started in the 1920s.
 The movement began when a group of visual artists adopted automatism, a technique that relied on the subconscious for creativity.

 Tapping into the appeal for artists to liberate themselves from restriction and take on total creative freedom, Surrealists often challenged perceptions and reality in their artwork.
 Part of this came from the juxtaposition of a realistic painting style with unconventional, and unrealistic, subject matters.

-Iconic Painting: The Persistence of Memory by Salvador Dalí
+Iconic Artwork: The Treachery of Images by René Magritte (1929), The Persistence of Memory by Salvador Dalí (1931)

 Abstract Expressionism is an American art movement—the first to explode on an international scale—that started after World War II.
 It solidified New York as the new center of the art world, which had traditionally been based in Paris.
 The genre developed in the 1940s and 1950s, though the term was also used to describe work by earlier artists like Wassily Kandinsky.
 This style of art takes the spontaneity of Surrealism and injects it with the dark mood of trauma that lingered post-War.